humdrum-tools/humdrum-notation-plugin/index.md

 href="https://doc.verovio.humdrum.org/filters/index.html">filter documentation</a> for
 <a target="_blank" href="http://verovio.humdrum.org">Verovio Humdrum
-Viewer</a>, which is an online interactive music editor where you can prepare scores for use with the Humdrum notation plugin.
+Viewer</a>, which is an online interactive music editor where you can prepare scores for use with the Humdrum Notation Plugin.

 Feature requests and bug-reports can be submitted to the <a